Gigi Fernández: Career

 In mixed doubles, Fernández was the runner-up in three of the four Grand Slam mixed doubles events in 1995 (Australian Open, Wimbledon, and US Open) partnering Cyril Suk.
-Fernández captured 68 career titles in women's doubles and reached the world No. 1 doubles ranking in 1991 and attained the No. 1 ranking again in 1993, 1994 and 1995.
-She won a total of 69 doubles titles during her career.
+Fernández captured 69 career titles in doubles and reached the world No. 1 doubles ranking in 1991 and attained the No. 1 ranking again in 1993, 1994 and 1995.

 Fernández represented the United States at the Olympic Games in 1992 (Barcelona) and 1996 (Atlanta).
 She teamed with Mary Joe Fernández (no relation) to win the women's doubles gold medal on both occasions.
 The first gold medal was won against the home team of Conchita Martínez and Arantxa Sánchez Vicario with the king and queen of Spain in the audience.
-The two medals are on Fernández's desk, and a license plate on her car states "DBL GLD".

 Fernández represented Puerto Rico when San Juan played host to the Pan Am Games in 1979.
 Just 15, Fernández won a bronze medal.
 In 1982 at the Central American-Caribbean Games in Cuba, she teamed with Marilda Julia to win doubles gold and won a silver medal in the singles as well.
 She represented Puerto Rico at the 1984 Olympics.

 Fernández was also on the United States team that won the Federation Cup in 1990.

 In singles, Fernández reached as high as world No. 17.
 She also won two top-level titles and reached the semifinals at Wimbledon in 1994 (ranked 99 becoming the lowest-ranked Grand Slam singles semifinalist at Wimbledon) and the quarterfinals at the US Open in 1991 and 1994.

 Fernández retired from the professional tour in 1997, and in 1999, she was named Puerto Rico's "Female Athlete of the Century".

 On July 12, 2010, Fernández was inducted in the International Tennis Hall of Fame with Zvereva.